23 Applications of the Conservation Laws

 (50) \begin{equation*} \eta_p= \frac{\overbigdot{m} \left( V_j - V_{\infty} \right) V_{\infty}}{ \overbigdot{m} \left( V_j - V_{\infty} \right) V_{\infty} + \frac{1}{2} \overbigdot{m} \left( V_j - V_{\infty} \right)^2} = \frac{2}{1 + \left( \displaystyle{\frac{V_j}{V_{\infty} }}\right) } \end{equation*}

 where to be meaningful V_j > V_{\infty}.
-Notice that a low value of V_j for a given thrust and hence a higher propulsive efficiency can be achieved by having a significantly high mass flow rate, \overbigdot{m}, through the engine.
+Notice that a low value of V_j for a given thrust and, hence, higher propulsive efficiency can be achieved by having a significantly high mass flow rate, \overbigdot{m}, through the engine.
 Therefore, even with this relatively simple analysis, it can be concluded that it is more efficient to create thrust by accelerating a large air volume (mass flow rate) at a lower V_j versus a lower air volume (mass flow rate) at a high V_j.

-The conservation laws can be used to find the drag of a two-dimensional body in terms of fluid properties.
-Consider the physical problem of a body immersed in a fluid flow.
-The fluid will generally exert pressure and viscous forces on the body, which are the sources of the resultant force, R, and the drag, D. Physically, a wake with a lower flow velocity will form downstream of the body.
-The objective is to use the equations of motion of the fluid (in this case, continuity and momentum) to calculate the drag force on the body.
+The conservation laws can be used to determine the drag of a two-dimensional body in terms of off-surface fluid properties, e.g., the force on a body in a wind tunnel.
+Consider the physical problem of a body immersed in a fluid flow, as shown in the figure below.
+The fluid will generally exert pressure and viscous forces on the body, which are the sources of the resultant force, R, and hence the lift, L, and the drag, D. Physically, because of these effects, a wake with a lower flow velocity will form downstream of the body.
+The objective is to use the equations of motion of the fluid (in this case, continuity and momentum) to calculate the force on the body.

-Control volume for the analysis of finding the drag on a two-dimensional body.
+Control volume for the analysis of finding the forces on a two-dimensional body.

-In this case, the upstream and downstream sections labeled 1 and 2 and the top and bottom sides bound the control volume.
+The upstream and downstream sections labeled 1 and 2 and the top and bottom sides bound the control volume.
 The top and bottom sides of the control volume are considered far enough away from the body that they are in the free stream and, therefore, are streamlines to the flow, i.e., there will be no flow over these boundaries.
+These boundaries, for example, couldm be the floor and ceiling of a wind tunnel.
 Remember that d\vec{S} points out of the control volume by convention.
 The upstream or free-stream (undisturbed) velocity is V_1 = constant = V_{\infty}.
-Because of viscosity, a wake of reduced velocity or retarded flow exists behind the body; this gives a wake region a velocity profile in which V_2 < V_\infty.
+Because of viscosity, a wake of reduced velocity or diminished flow exists behind the body; this gives a wake region a velocity profile in which V_2 < V_\infty.

 Consider the forces on the fluid in the control volume.
 They stem from two sources: